Applied Materials Charts Progr - GuruFocus.com

-SANTA CLARA, Calif., June 20, 2023 (GLOBE NEWSWIRE) -- Applied Materials, Inc. today announced the publication of its latest Sustainability Report, detailing its ESG (environmental, social and governance) initiatives and results over the past year.
-The report highlights the impact of the company’s ESG efforts within its own organization, with its suppliers and customers and on the global electronics ecosystem.
+SANTA CLARA, CA / ACCESSWIRE / June 20, 2023 / Applied Materials, Inc. today announced the publication of its latest Sustainability Report, detailing its ESG (environmental, social and governance) initiatives and results over the past year.
+The report highlights the impact of the company's ESG efforts within its own organization, with its suppliers and customers and on the global electronics ecosystem.

 "Applied Materials is at the forefront of semiconductor technologies that play an ever-increasing role in our lives," said Gary Dickerson, President and CEO of Applied Materials.
 "As we bring transformative new innovations to market, we are working closely with our suppliers and customers to minimize our environmental impact by reducing our products' resource consumption and carbon emissions.
 We are also continuing our strong commitment to a culture of inclusion at Applied where everyone has an equal opportunity to contribute and grow in their careers."